Dominikdeimel/mi-web-technologien-beiboot-ss2020-AnleAnja/docs/adr/0015-backend-primary-colors.md

 ## Decision Outcome

-Chosen option: node-vibrant, because it provides all the information needed and is easy to implement.
+Chosen option: "node-vibrant", because it provides all the information needed and is easy to implement.

 ### Positive Consequences